laravel/docs/broadcasting.md

 <a name="anonymous-events"></a>
 ### Anonymous Events

-You may use the `Broadcast` facade to directly dispatch events to the frontend of your application.
+Sometimes, you may want to broadcast a simple event to your application's frontend without creating a dedicated event class.
+To accommodate this, the `Broadcast` facade allows you to broadcast "anonymous events":

 ```php
 Broadcast::on('orders.'.$order->id)->send();